hoverbike1/TOTK-Mods-collection/SETUP.md

     - FPS - DynamicFPS - Includes Cutscene Fix, Ultrahand Fix - **Do not mix with DynamicFPS++**
     - Fix - UI Blackscreen Fix (unless you are using a controller UI mod, which already has this)
     - Graphics - Anisotropic Filtering Fix - Set AF to 16 in Yuzu advanced graphics settings
-    - Graphics - Disable LOD Quality Reduction
-    - Graphics - LOD Improvement (Beta but soon will be promoted to recommended)
+    - Graphics - LOD Improvement - Version 2.0 improve LOD while also having a minor performance improvement.
+More info on the [README](README.md)
     - Graphics - Shadows - 1024x - highest stable (Fix weird shadow flickering and broken Gloom)

 - **Recommended Yuzu Graphics:**